 Subfolder Files Description

-analysis user's files Results of user's "by-hand" analysis

-can be placed here.
+analysis user's files Results of user's "by-hand" analysis can be placed here.

 bin component binaries Model binaries needed for the exper-

-C- iment.
+iment.

-config <experiment_id> fin-</experiment_id> Configuration files for the ex-
+config • <experiment_id> fin-</experiment_id> Configuration files for the ex-

-ished_config.yaml periment including namelists and other files specified in
+ished_config.yaml periment including namelists

+namelists and other files specified in

-• namelists and other files specified in the component's configuration
+other configuration files the component's configuration

-other configuration files files (<path>/esm_tools/</path>
+• other configuration mes files (<path>/esm_tools/</path>

 configs/ <component>/</component>

 <component>.yaml, see</component>

 File Dictionaries).
 The file

-<experiment_id>finished_conf:</experiment_id>
+<experiment_id>finished_cont</experiment_id>

 yaml is located at the base of the

 config folder and contains the

 whole ESM-Tools variable space

 for the experiment, resulting from

 combining the variables of the

 runscript, setup and component

 configuration files, and the machine

 environment file.

 couple coupling related files Necessary files for model couplings.

 forcing forcing files Forcing files for the experiment.

-Only copied here when specified by
+- - Only copied here when specified by

 the user in the runscript or in the

-configuration files (File Dictionaries).
+configuration files (File Dictionar-

+ies).

 input input files Input files for the experiment.
 Only

-mput input ines copied here when specified by the
+- - copied here when specified by the

 user in the runscript or in the con-

 figuration files (File Dictionaries).

 log Experiment log files.
 The com-

-- 6 • <experiment_id></experiment_id> ponent specific log files are
+C • <experiment_id></experiment_id> ponent specific log files are

 <setup_name>.log</setup_name> placed in their respective sub-

-• component log files folder.
+component log files folder.
 The general log file

 <experiment_id><setup_name>.</setup_name></experiment_id>

 log reports on the ESM-Runscripts

 Job Phases and is located at the base

 of the log folder.
 Log file names

 and copying instructions should be

 included in the configuration files

 of components (File Dictionaries).

 mon user's files Monitoring scripts created by the

-outdata outdata files user can be placed here.
+user can be placed here.

-outdata outdata mes Outdata files are placed here.
-Outdata file names and copying instruc-
+outdata outdata files Outdata files are placed here.
+Out-

+data file names and copying instruc-

 tions should be included in the con-

 figuration files of components (File

 Dictionaries).

 restart restart files Restart files are placed here.
 Restart

-100tart restart free file names and copying instructions
+file names and copying instructions

 should be included in the configura-

-tion files of components (File Dic-
+tion files of components (File Dic -

-tionaries).

-2.6.
-Expeniment Directo ory Structure files Run folder containing all the file

-YYYYMMDD for a given run.
-Folders contained

-here have the same names as the

-ones contained in the general ev